First Thanksgiving After Divorce

 Working with A Family Law Attorney

 When it comes to the actual legal process of a divorce, you’ll want to work with a skilled family law attorney There are a number of things that need to be considered during a divorce: child support, spousal support, marital property division, and other things.
 Working with a skilled attorney can help ensure you get a fair case.
-For advice on divorce, child custody determinations, setting up a co-parenting agreement, dividing marital property, and spousal support you need the expert law firm of Khalaf Law Group.
+For advice on divorce, child custody determinations, setting up a co-parenting agreement, dividing marital property, and spousal support you need the expert law firm of Divorce Law LA.
 Schedule a consultation today.

 33 S. Catalina Ave.
 Ste.
 202